-Tina Fey is an American actress, comedian, writer and producer born on May 18, 1970, in Upper Darby, Pennsylvania.
-She broke through in 1995 on Saturday Night Live as a writer, later becoming the sketch comedy show's lead scribe and its "Weekend Update" co-host.
+Tina Fey is an American actress, comedian, writer and producer.
+She broke through in 1995 on Saturday Night Live as a writer, later becoming the sketch comedy show's head writer and its "Weekend Update" co-host.
 Fey went on to pen the hit movie Mean Girls (which later became a successful musical), before thriving as the star of the popular sitcom 30 Rock and co-creating the Netflix series Unbreakable Kimmy Schmidt.

 'Saturday Night Live'

-It was during the show's 25th season when Fey was able to transform her image and establish a fan base.
-Fey was cast as a news reporter on the regular "Weekend Update" sketch with Jimmy Fallon, where she wrote many of the segments' most popular biting jokes.
+During the show's 25th season, Fey transformed her image and earned the co-host spot on "Weekend Update" with Jimmy Fallon, where she wrote many of the segments' most popular biting jokes.

-Despite gaining a more glamorous persona in recent years, Fey still retains her legendary work ethic, deadpan humor, and grounded personality, qualities that helped catapult her comedy projects to unprecedented levels of success.
-Proving she had the staying power to endure past her SNL run, she penned the screenplay for Mean Girls (2004), a popular movie about the awkwardness of teenage culture that made lead actress Lindsay Lohan a star.
+Despite gaining a more glamorous persona in recent years, Fey still retains her legendary work ethic, deadpan humor and grounded personality, qualities that helped catapult her comedy projects to unprecedented levels of success.
+Proving she had the staying power to endure past her SNL run, she penned the screenplay for Mean Girls (2004), a popular movie about the awkwardness of teenage culture, starring Lindsay Lohan and Rachel McAdams.

 Mean Girls later found new life on the stage, enjoying a run at the National Theatre in Washington, D.C., in late 2017 before moving to Broadway.
 The play earned a whopping 12 Tony nominations and a Drama Desk Award for Outstanding Book of a Musical in 2018.